juicedata/juicefs-csi-driver/docs/en/cookbook/custom-etc-passwd-group.md

 By default, the Mount Pod has already redirected `/etc/passwd` and `/etc/group` to symbolic links pointing to the `.acl` directory.

 :::note
-Mount Pod version >= 5.2.20 uses `/etc/.acl` directory, while older versions use `/root/.acl` directory.
+Mount Pod versions >= 5.2.20 use the `/etc/.acl` directory, while earlier versions use the `/root/.acl` directory.
 :::

 **For Mount Pod version >= 5.2.20**, the symbolic links are: